 Some people replace their blades every week because they cannot stand rusty-looking blades.
 You can join that bandwagon if you shave often.
 A rusty blade is difficult to work with.
-Such blades cause skin irritation, and you have to pull several times for it to work perfectly.
-By the time you are done, you will have bumps and irritated skin.
+Such blades cause skin irritation, and you have to pull them several times for them to work perfectly.
+You will have bumps and irritated skin by the time you are done.
 Save yourself from that trouble by replacing your blades regularly.

 10. Buy a new razor if the current one is not working properly.

 After consistent use, your shaver undergoes a significant amount of wear as well as tear.
 Therefore, it is important to keep it clean to evade a bad shave.
 If you have cleaned your razor many times, but it is not working, consider getting a new one.
 The razor may be damaged, and you will be frustrated if you continue using it.